 In the course of time, a large number of design patents have been registered in the USA: Santa in Golf ball look ( US311045S), Santa sleeping in bed ( US360165S), Santa in the bathtub ( US372207S) or a soap-blowing Santa ( US393017S), just to name a few of very many.

 So the bishop from Myra has undergone many metamorphoses over the years.
-But whether St. Nicholas, Santa Claus, Weihnachtsmann, Joulupukki or the Christkind brings the presents - and whether this takes place on December 6th or 24th - the important thing is that there is a healthy, peaceful family celebration - especially in this complicated year!
+But whether St. Nicholas, Santa Claus, Weihnachtsmann, Joulupukki or the Christkind brings the presents - and whether this takes place on December 6th or 24th - the important thing is that there is a healthy, peaceful family celebration - especially in this wicked second pandemic winter!

 Text: Dr. Jan Björn Potthast; Pictures: DPMAregister, DEPATISnet, Thomas Nast / Public domain, via Wikimedia Commons